 - To perform a hip thrust, insert the desired weights into the bar and place a spongy thick pad in the middle of the bar.

-- Keep your upper back on a flat bench and put the bar on hips.
+- Keep your upper back on a flat bench and put the bar on your hip.

 - Bend your knees in front of you until they are in line with your hips.
 It’s the starting point.